 Man arrested in Amesbury shooting yet to be arraigned

 Feb.
-18—AMESBURY — A New Hampshire man arrested last month in that state for allegedly shooting a local man after robbing his Mill Street apartment in November has yet to be arraigned, according to local police.
+21—AMESBURY — A man arrested in New Hampshire last month for allegedly shooting a local man after robbing his Mill Street apartment in November has yet to be arraigned, according to local police.

 Robert Doucette, 43, was captured in early January after Amesbury police issued a warrant for his arrest.
 A second man believed to be involved with the shooting, John Conway of Boston, was arrested in mid-December and arraigned in Newburyport District Court.